NAPBC STANDARDS

 What parts of the body can be assessed for lymphedema using the L-Dex Score?

 An L-Dex score is a unique measurement of fluid buildup in a limb which is at-risk of developing lymphedema compared to a healthy limb.
 It can be used to assess lymphedema in arms or legs.
 A unilateral measurement will measure an L-Dex score for one arm or one leg.
+A bilateral measurement will measure an L-Dex score for both arms or both legs.
+The healthcare professional selects the appropriate measurement based on the individual needs of each patient.

 If both arms are at risk for developing lymphedema, guidelines suggest routine screening using clinical exam and symptom assessment.